flatpak/flatpak-docs/docs/dependencies.rst

 Base apps
 ---------

-Runtimes and bundling are the two main ways that dependencies are handled with Flatpak.
+Runtimes and bundling are the two main ways in which dependencies are handled with Flatpak.
 They allow applications to rely on stable collections of dependencies on the one hand, and to have flexibility and control on the other.